 The next year we had a good team.
 We picked up a good 15-year-old catcher from Fairfax named Mike Minster and Richard Jaeckel, the son of the actor, at shortstop.
 Burt Lancaster’s son Billy had played in our Pony League.
 He had a club foot but could hit like hell.
 He would slam line drives and then hobble down to first base; he also played first base.
 Years later I think he wrote the screenplay for the movie “Bad News Bears.”
 He seemed like a terrific kid, and I wish I could have known him better.

 The Colt League had only four teams, and that year we seemed to be evenly matched.
 The Stars won the first half, and the second half ended in a three-way tie between the Angels, Mounties, and Padres.
 A coin toss determined that we would play the Mounties, the Padres to play the winner on the same day.
-Our other pitcher was no longer available, and league rules wouldn't allow me to pitch more than seven innings.
+Our other pitcher was no longer available because his family from Beverly Hills was away on a holday trip.
+The league rules wouldn’t allow me to pitch more than seven innings.
 Sorensen let me decide if I wanted to pitch the first game or wait and hope we made the playoff.
 I chose to pitch against the Mounties, and we won; but we had to try pitching Jaeckel against the Padres, and we lost.

 That was the first year we had black players in that league.
 Wendell Cotton, a serious kid with glasses, played centerfield for us.
 One of our players quit and was replaced by another black named Joe Glenn.
 Joe was a modest kid and a terrific hitter.
 Before the awards banquet our players were discussing who on our team would be selected for the sportsmanship award.
 Joe said he thought I would win.
 I replied, “Me?
 I’m voting for you!”
 I overheard someone say that that had changed everything.
 I was very glad to see Joe Glenn win that sportsmanship trophy.
 When I went up to receive the trophy for the lowest earned run average in the league, the applause sounded especially loud to me.